-The Fundamentals of Effective Figure Design for Academics is a self-paced, online course that helps graduate students, post-doctoral fellows, faculty and other researchers learn how to improve their scientific figures.
-Participants learn about the elements of effective figure design and formatting for clarity.
+I offer a number of in-person and virtual workshops aimed at helping graduate students, post-doctoral fellows, faculty and other researchers learn how to improve their scientific figures.
+Participants learn about the elements of effective figure design, visual communication, and formatting for clarity.
 Examples from published literature are used to highlight best practices and help learners identify pitfalls in academic data visualizations.
+Workshops include:

 "The Figures First workshop opened my eyes to how critical it is to get figures right for papers and presentations.
 Sarah gave great examples of what works and what doesn't, and a concrete set of guidelines for creating figures."

 Post Doctoral Fellow, University of Calgary

 "This workshop is one of the most thorough and educational I've ever attended.
 Everything is so well-delivered that you never feel the urge to look at your phone or check your watch.
 Every minute was jam-packed with practical advice and keen insights."

 "The workshop was fantastic, the content was very useful and presented in a highly engaging manner.
 I learned a number of critical aspects of figure design that I will be implementing from now on to help my work stand out."